 For these purposes, an agency is not in “receipt of a complaint” before the agency itself obtains it, regardless of whether it has come to the attention of another unit of the same government, such as a civilian complaint review board.

-Under the regulatory definition above, a report does not constitute a “complaint” unless it is “credible.”
+Under the regulatory definition above, an initial report does not constitute a “complaint” unless it is “credible.”

 A “credible report” is one that is capable of being believed by a reasonable person and is not based solely on speculation or conjecture.

-An agency will not be deemed to be in “receipt of a complaint,” and the two-business-day period will not begin to run, during such time as the agency is determining whether the report is “credible,” provided that the amount of time is reasonable under the circumstances.
+An agency will not be deemed to be in “receipt of a complaint,” and the two-business-day period will not begin to run, during such time as the agency is determining whether the initial report is “credible,” provided that the amount of time is reasonable under the circumstances.

-An agency is encouraged to provide the Commission with a written explanation for the amount of time that the agency takes to assess the credibility of a complaint where the period of time exceeds a few days, and to maintain such explanation in the agency’s files, including the officer’s personnel file.
+An agency is encouraged to provide the Commission with a written explanation for the amount of time that the agency takes to assess the credibility of an initial report where the period of time exceeds three business days, and to maintain such explanation in the agency’s files, including the officer’s personnel file.

+An agency may treat a complaint as anonymous in any circumstance where the agency, through no fault of its own, has not received the complainant’s name.

 Minor and Non-minor Matters